 Hans Peter Huber-Jacquemot

-Hans Peter Huber-Jacquemot was born 1901 in Salzburg (Austria).
+Johann Peter Huber (without the Jacquemot) was born 2 August 1901 in Salzburg (Austria).
 His father Ferdinand Huber is a teacher at the conservatory Mozarteum and sings in the choir of the Salzburg cathedral.
-Hans Peter Huber-Jacquemot joined him during rehearsals and concerts in the cathedral and is fascinated by the sound of the organ.
-After school Hans Peter Huber-Jacquemot consequentially enrolled at the Mozarteum and studied under Franz Sauer (organ) and Friedrich Frischenschlager (composition and theory).
+Hans (shortened from "Johann") Peter Huber joined him during rehearsals and concerts in the cathedral and is fascinated by the sound of the organ.
+After school Hans Peter Huber consequentially enrolled at the Mozarteum and studied under Franz Sauer (organ) and Friedrich Frischenschlager (composition and theory).
 He completed his studies at the Musikakademie under Franz Schmidt (composition) and Robert Heger (kapellmeister).

-While researching about Hans Peter Huber-Jacquemot I noticed that his surname was spelled in many different ways.
-He is mentioned in documents as Huber-Jaquemot, Huber-Jacqemot, Huber-Jacquemont, Huber-Jacqemont or Huber-Jaquemont.
+While researching about Hans Peter Huber-Jacquemot I noticed that the second part of his surname, the "fantasy" part was spelled in many different ways.
+He is mentioned in documents as Jaquemot, Jacqemot, Jacquemont, Jacqemont or Jaquemont.
 From his manuscripts I got the way how he spelled himself which is Hans Peter Huber-Jacquemot.

-The work catalogue of Hans Peter Huber Jacquemot contains a Serenata for ensemble, 3 string quartets, a violin sonata, a flute sonatine, songs and many sacred works for the organ (with or without vocal accompaniment).
+The work catalogue of Hans Peter Huber Jacquemot contains a Serenata for ensemble, a piano quintet, 3 string quartets, a string trio for 2 violins and viola, a violin sonata, a flute sonatina, songs and many sacred works for the organ (with or without vocal accompaniment).

 song cycle "Klein-Irmchen"